 For a bee hive or nest out doors (on a bush, tree, etc) the cost of removal should be minor.

-For bees (bee id) that are in the structure (see bee removal from wall, roof, or eave) it is important to remove the honeycomb and often repair and do exclusion work (bee proof) which can effect cost.
+For bees (bee id chart) that are in the structure (see bee removal from wall, roof, or eave) it is important to remove the honeycomb and often repair and do exclusion work (bee proof) which can effect cost.

-June and July is the busiest season for getting rid of bees, prices at that time could be just a little higher.
-When a hive is new, getting rid or it soon is often better.
+June and July is the busiest season, you may find prices at that time a little higher.
+When a hive is new, getting rid of it sooner is often better.

 You may find some companies reluctant to quote prices over phone, however if you ask them the cost 2 or 3 times in a row, you'll likely get enough information.
 If you're in a large metro area such as San Francisco, New York, or Los Angeles, companies may prefer to quote over the phone do to traffic.
-Some companies will allow you to break up payments.
-With others you may be able to exchange services.
+Some companies will allow you to break up payments, if costs are large.
+The information and contacts provided on this site can help.

 For honeybees in a structure, the lowest price may not always be the best choice.
-For example, having the location opened and the bees removed by one company and then having it repaired by a second company can increase the cost, and may includes no warranty if the bees return.
-Finding a company that both removes and repairs can be a better choice because: 1) You have a warranty.
+Example, having the location opened and the bees removed by one company and then having it repaired by a second company can increase the cost, and may includes no warranty if the bees return.
+Finding a company that provides both removal and repair can be a better choice because: 1) You have a warranty.
 2) You deal with only one company.
 3) The cost tends to be lower.
+4) It is easier on your schedule.
+5) The bees are less likely to return at a later time.

 Consider including a picture of the bees for a price quote.
-This is especially good if your in a big city, live out of town, or you're not at the property..
+This is especially good if your in a big city, not available, or you're not at the property.

 Killing a beehive and leaving a beehive in your wall is typically a poor choice when it comes to cost for a home owner as bees and other critters are drawn back to the exhausted hive that will start leaking honey.
 Some beehives have up to a hundred pounds of honey.
-If your situation requires limited funds, try to find a bee remover that is willing to work something out with you.
-If you have questions or need help in the US or Canada, call our bee hotline here.
+If your situation requires limited funds, try to find a bee remover that is willing to work a deal with you.
+If you have questions or need help in the US call our bee hotline.
 There may be several ways to approach removing the nest that could likely save on time and costs.

 Instead of opening a structure, honeybees can be extracted out of a structure and followed afterwards by suppression and exclusion work, this process can be long.
 In the case of suppressing former hives, opening the structure can be more effective.

 Most cities and counties do not provide bee removal services to private property, homes or businesses, especially if the bees are attached to the structure.
-For bees on city or county property you should be able to contact the city or county to have the problem resolved.
-If your bee problem is on private property and you feel there is a special need, you may contact us here; select 'other' for contact reason.
+If your bee problem is on private property and no funds are available, free bee removal may be your best option.
+You can also request service as a special need.
+For bees on City or County property you should be able to contact the city or county to have the problem resolved.

 I had bees exterminated and hives removed from my attic more than 5 years ago.
 Now I have bees between the walls in my storage shed that don't bother me but they are of concern for my neighbors to the east; so much so she is afraid to come into her back yard.
 My husband and one neighbor tried spraying last year and they thought they were gone.
 Each time we go into the storage shed we can't see any sign of them.
 However I went over this week to find them flying around and when I returned to my back yard which face their side yard, I saw bees coming and going through the slats on the back side of the shed.
 It is a very awkward place where I was able to see them from.
 I don't know if it is worth trying to pay someone to get them or not.
 We are senior citizens, on fixed incomes and are trying to handle as much of the work as we can around the house.
 Can you give us some idea of price and does your company also remove the hives and repair the walls afterwards?